 Check-In and Check-Out Times

 Campers should be checked in and checked out within the allotted time.
-If other check-in or check-out times are needed, arrangements must be made in advance.
-Please call 402.475.6741 ext.
-0 to make such arrangements.

 Photo identification is required each day for the adult picking up the camper

 All Other Age Groups

 8:15 - 8:30 a.m. for morning and all day sessions

 Afternoon & All Day Sessions: Begins at 4:30 p.m.